MURDERGUTS/MURDERGUTS/README.md

 ♧. . . hi guys im writing the media i like/fandoms im in okay its gonna take quite a while because of my memory issues plus its ridiculously long :'[
 NOTE: Interact with very extra care and caution.
-I am dealing with a lot of stuff currently so I may act very distant, detached, rude, aggressive, or even cold im sorry. :(( BUT thats when i usually have iwec
+I am dealing with a lot of stuff currently so I may act very distant, detached, rude, aggressive, or even cold im sorry. :(( BUT thats when i usually have iwec OR iwcaution.
-◇ - or even emotional, overly sensitive, and dry.
- OR iwcaution.
-I AM HSPs.
+◇ - or even emotional, overly sensitive, and dry..
+I AM A HSPs.
 AS I SAID IN MY STRAWPAGE.
 _____________________________________________
 ♤ call me Rufus!
 please read dni on my main strawpage before interacting.